jaredjaimes/startup/notes.md

 Can a DNS A record can point to an IP address or another A record.
 Port 443, 80, 22 is reserved for which protocol?
 What will the following code using Promises output when executed?

+You can use this CSS to load fonts from google?

 Questions to look into: